Ensuring Good Clinical Practices

 The chairperson of the SRC introduces each application designated for discussion and calls upon the individuals assigned by the SRC to present their evaluations.
 The assigned reviewers are then called upon for their comments, and group discussion follows.
 After sufficient discussion has ensued, the chairperson calls for a priority rating to be assigned to the application.
 Ratings will be assigned by those serving as reviewers of a study who are encouraged not to abstain from assigning a score.
 Regular members of the SRC can give their feedback about any submitted proposal.

 In addition, if there are comments or serious concerns regarding the use of human subjects or animal welfare or biohazards, a motion may be initiated that the application should be coded to reflect these comments or concerns, and an appropriate note will be included in the summary statement.

-An Independent Hospital Ethical Committee, responsible for reviewing and approving all Clinical Research Projects undertaken in the Hospital or involving Hospital patients or patient data.
+An Independent Hospital Ethical Committee, responsible for reviewing and approving all clinical research projects undertaken at SKMCH&RC or involving hospital patients/patient’s data.

 The IRB judges:

 - The investigator’s suitability and prospects for performing the study.
 Research investigator and the team should be sufficiently qualified by training, education and experience to carry out the study .
 This is evaluated through a review of the qualification of the principal investigator which are submitted alongside the research proposal.Trial related medical decisions should be made by a suitably qualified physician or physician designee.
 The investigator may delegate other trial-related duties to other qualified staff such as pharmacist for drug dispensing , nurses for drug administration etc.